-THE ARGUMENT FOR BETTING ON GOD
+THE ARGUMENT FOR BETTING ON GOD:

-- (BG1) One should always choose the option with the greatest expected utility. - (BG2) Believing in God has a greater expected utility than not believing in God. - (BG3) So, you should believe in God.
+- (BG1) One should always choose the option with the greatest expected utility - (BG2) Believing in God has a greater expected utility than not believing in God - (BG3) So, you should believe in God

 BG1 should be uncontroversial.
-If you expect an action to bring you the most utility (i.e. be the most useful), it's rational to do it.
+If you expect an action to bring you the most utility (i.e. be the most useful), why wouldn't you choose to do it?